 Why dark patterns ultimately don't work

-The short-term use of dark patterns can fool users into unwanted purchases, sign-ups, and unknowing deliverance of personal information.
+The short-term use of dark patterns can deceive users into making unwanted purchases, signing up for services, and unknowingly disclosing personal information.
 Employing dark patterns might help boost metrics and appear temporarily beneficial for a company, but it can also irreversibly damage the all-important customer experience.

-Customers feel betrayed and disrespected when they realize a company used design trickery and deceitful wording to push them toward actions favoring company interests over their own.
+Customers feel betrayed and disrespected when they realize a company has used design trickery and deceitful wording to push them toward actions that favor the company's interests over their own.
 Using dark patterns often results in a frustrating user experience, damaged trust, poor brand reputation, and lost customers.

-Dark patterns may appear to be a quick fix, but the ill will that is created when customers realize the company's deceit and manipulation just isn't worth it.
-It's far better for companies to respect their customers and website visitors, providing them with clear, transparent choices for a better customer experience to retain loyalty over the long haul.
+Dark patterns may appear to be a quick fix, but the ill will created when customers realize the company's deceit and manipulation is just not worth it.
+It's far better for companies to respect their customers and website visitors, providing them with clear and transparent choices that enhance the customer experience and foster loyalty over the long term.

 What are some examples of dark patterns?